- A.L.I. Home

 Alexander Wrege holds M.A. degrees in English Literature, German Literature, and Applied Linguistics/ESL.
 His doctoral work is focused on developmental reading, especially focusing on experiential education and how it can assist students in reaching a higher proficiency in Reading and Writing.
 His other areas of work are instructional design, computer-assisted language learning, as well as developmental reading and writing.

-Mr. Wrege has been serving as the American Language Institute's director since the Spring of 2012 and he enjoys talking to our students and learning about their cultures.
+Mr. Wrege has been serving as the American Language Institute's lead faculty member since the Spring of 2012 and he enjoys talking to our students and learning about their cultures.

 At the institute, Mr. Wrege is responsible for managing the over 20 faculty and staff, providing leadership in implementing the institute's vision and mission, and fostering a creative community of faculty revolving around traditional and innovative approaches to the teaching of reading, writing, listening, speaking, and grammar.

-Besides serving as the director, Mr. Wrege is teaching Advanced Reading and Writing and a Graduate Seminar for International Teaching Assistants.
+Besides serving as the lead faculty member, Mr. Wrege is teaching Advanced Reading and Writing and a Graduate Seminar for International Teaching Assistants.

 Mr. Wrege's office is always open to students as well as faculty and staff.
 Stop by if you have a question or just want to chat.